japila-books/apache-spark-internals/docs/scheduler/MapOutputTrackerMaster.md

 getSerializedMapOutputStatuses returns the serialized map statuses.

-getSerializedMapOutputStatuses is used when <<MessageLoop, MapOutputTrackerMaster responds to `GetMapOutputMessage` requests>> and xref:scheduler:DAGScheduler.adoc#createShuffleMapStage[`DAGScheduler` creates `ShuffleMapStage` for `ShuffleDependency`] (copying the shuffle map output locations from previous jobs to avoid unnecessarily regenerating data).
+getSerializedMapOutputStatuses is used when <<MessageLoop, MapOutputTrackerMaster responds to `GetMapOutputMessage` requests>> and scheduler:DAGScheduler.md#createShuffleMapStage[`DAGScheduler` creates `ShuffleMapStage` for `ShuffleDependency`] (copying the shuffle map output locations from previous jobs to avoid unnecessarily regenerating data).

 === [[checkCachedStatuses]] Finding Cached Serialized Map Statuses